DynamicPat/World-Building-System/Champion Emergence/champion-seeds.md

 ### 1. **Divine or Mythic Origin**
 - The gods or spirits mark individuals in response to imbalance, prophecy, or devotion.
+- See [Pantheon](/World%20Layers/World/pantheon.md) for details on divine forces.
 - Example: A farmer dreams of flame and awakens able to speak to the wind.

 ### 2. **Cultural or Ancestral Legacy**